tri-cods/html-css/lessons.md

 ## Activity

 Create a folder called `htmlpractice` in your projects folder (`~/Desktop/projects/htmlpractice`).
-If you haven't created a projects folder in an earlier session, you can create one now.
 Inside that folder, create a new text file and save it as `index.html`.

 Let's use the command line to create the new folder and file: